blais/oblique/doc/langdef.md

 # Oblique Data Language

+ > WARNING: THIS DOCUMENT IS NOT ACCURATE.
+This was written before the
+ > implementation to document the idea.
+It will be updated when the
+ > implementation is complete.

 Oblique is a simple computer language that allows you to define typed data in a minimalistic language written in text files.